Our lawyers deal with these general negligence questions every day. At the same time, we stay sharply focused on the facts of a given case.

 Direct and Indirect Negligence in Car Accident Cases

 Motor vehicle accident cases can involve both direct and indirect negligence.
 For example, serious injuries caused by a drunk driver might exceed the available ICBC coverage.
 Our lawyers will investigate and determine whether additional negligent acts or omissions by others also played a role in the accident, aggravated the injuries or otherwise made your losses worse.
 While these acts or omissions may not have been a direct cause of your injuries if they contributed to your situation that indirect link may mean you are entitled to compensation from these parties.
 For example, in drunk driving cases, we will investigate whether the intoxicated driver was over-served at a bar or restaurant, immediately prior to the accident which could lead to a negligence action against the establishment.

-Similarly, our lawyers at Murphy Battista may look into the design and maintenance of the highway, intersection or crossing where the accident occurred.
+Similarly, our lawyers may look into the design and maintenance of the highway, intersection or crossing where the accident occurred.
 Defective road design or negligent repair might have played as great a role in causing the crash as the other driver’s carelessness, and we know how to pursue claims against local or provincial government agencies for negligence.

 Whether your accident was caused or aggravated by bad judgment in beverage service or a poor decision made by a pursuing officer following a third party in a high-speed chase, our lawyers take a comprehensive view of the cumulative effects of negligent actions and omissions by anyone directly or indirectly involved in causing your injuries.